relaycorp/awala-gateway-internet/docs/install.md

 ---
 # Install and upgrade

-The Relaynet-Internet Gateway is distributed as a Helm chart.
+The Awala-Internet Gateway is distributed as a Helm chart.
 Note that deploying the Docker images directly is discouraged: We're likely to change paths, as well as split and rename the Docker image.

 ## Example